Ben T. Nicholson

 When management is effective at exercising control over measurable operating metrics and handles scalability organically, for every dollar of revenue generated in a business a portion will be profit.
 Without operational controls in place and absent a strategic approach to profitability, the business may not succeed with any longevity, will lose market share, and the lending institution or business owner will be left holding the proverbial bag as the firm declines or worse, defaults.

-At any point during the lifecycle of a business, from projection review in loan origination to special assets classification and workout, when lending institutions are performing due diligence on a borrower’s financials, it is prudent to gain stronger understanding of what cost control strategies are being employed by the borrower to arrive at optimal profitability.
-In doing so, the lender will cultivate better insight into the borrower’s business model, thereby tapping into hidden sources of capital, increasing effective communication, and ultimately minimizing challenges with debt servicing, breach of covenants and potential default.
+At any point during the lifecycle of a business, from projection review in loan origination to special assets classification and workout, when lending institutions are performing due diligence on a borrower’s financials, it is prudent to gain a stronger understanding of what cost control strategies are being employed by the borrower to arrive at optimal profitability.
+In doing so, the lender will cultivate better insight into the borrower’s business model, thereby tapping into hidden sources of capital, increasing effective communication, and ultimately minimizing challenges with debt servicing, breach of covenants, and potential default.

 Benchmarked and anticipated profit margins vary by industry, differ from business to business, and can be razor-thin or the size of a proportionate bubble.
 However, when a firm is engineered to generate profit in a controlled cost structure, profit becomes a measurable outcome from the operation rather than what is left over after all other expenses have been paid; the business becomes a profitable investment instead of a job purchased by the managing members that is being financed by the lending institution.